harmesy/harmesy.github.io/_posts/2015-08-03-delete-and-data-confirm.md

 You can click OK to confirm and delete, or Cancel to halt.

-The question is, how does this get generated?
+The question is, how is this generated?
 <!-- more -->
 If you take a look at the generated source code you'll see something interesting.
 ![data-confirm HTML](/images/data-confirm-html.png)